 To fulfil the requirements of a job role, a cardholder must be able to demonstrate they hold the correct competencies, requirements (such as a medical), or that the job role has had an assessment performed by an approved Assessor.

 Joint Venture – means, a project delivered by one of the RIW participant company with another entity; and where the Joint Venture does not have a standalone ABN/ACN.

 Metro Trains Australia (MTA) is the service provider of the RIW Program.

-Certain job role or competencies require a cardholders to have a medical assessment prior to being classed as competent.
-These medical assessments must be completed by a rail approved medical provider.
+Certain job role or competencies require cardholders to have a medical assessment prior to being classed as competent.
+These medical assessments must be completed by a rail approved Medical Provider.

 myRIW is a web based portal that allows RIW cardholders the ability to view their own profile, job roles, competencies medicals and employment.
 The cardholder can also update their email address, mobile or password, and request their primary employer to make any corrections to their profile.